brettchalupa/brettcodes/about.md

 # About

-Monoso is a boutique web development firm based in Portland, Oregon focused on building simple and sustainable solutions.
+Monoso is a small web application development firm based in Portland, Oregon focused on building simple and sustainable solutions.
 Monoso specializes in Ruby on Rails, Ember.js, Shopify, and Wordpress development.

-Monoso was founded in April 2016.
-The goal of Monoso is to help businesses by building software that is high quality and as simple as possible, as well as create and share resources on software development and design.
+Monoso was founded in April 2016 with the goal of helping businesses by building software that is high quality and as simple as possible, as well as create and share resources on software development and design.

+We value transparency, communication, and well thought out processes.

 ## Team